 We’ve been there.

 Students like Bethany need reminders that repetition in reading is what makes them fluent.
-Making homework repetition fun is the key to getting students to re-read their text.
+Making homework repetition fun is key to getting students to reread their texts.
 They need a purpose for reading, and that’s where the poem activities come in.

 Scenario 2

-Imagine this: Each week, you try to find something new to do that will keep your kids engaged while they dive into reading.
+Imagine this: Each week, you try to find something new to do to keep your kids engaged as they dive into reading.
 It’s challenging to find something they all enjoy and look forward to.
 It can be time-consuming, and you wish there were something already created you could use.

 Don’t worry; I have you covered.

-When you have a classroom of students who thrive on consistency, take advantage.
-And let’s be honest; most classrooms are this way.
+When you have a classroom of students who thrive on consistency, take advantage of it.
+And let’s be honest, most classrooms are this way.
 Utilize a poem of the week to get kids excited about reading new topics.
 They will love the seasonal poems and the activities that come with them.
 You’ll love that everything is prepared for you.
 Just print and add to your poetry journal, word work station, or literacy centers each week!

 What is a Poem of the Week

-A poem of the week is a strategic literacy tool and a way to teach poetry allowing students to re-read one text.
-As they read each time, they focus on different elements of the poetry and complete activities that help them understand the poem on a deeper level.
+A poem of the week is a strategic literacy tool and a way to teach poetry, allowing students to reread a single text.
+Each time they read, they focus on different elements of the poem and complete fun poetry activities that help them understand it more deeply.

 The key to reading fluency is understanding the text, not simply being able to read the words and the high-frequency words they contain.
-A poem of the week gives students a purpose as they read and consistency so they can grow as the school year progresses.
+A poem of the week gives students a purpose as they read and consistency as the school year progresses.

 What Does Poem of the Week Include

-The Poem of the Week Bundle includes 85 poems with six differentiated activities to go with each.
+The Poem of the Week Bundle includes 85 poems, each with six differentiated activities.
 Sixty-five of the poems are original poems with sight words and decodable text, and 20 of them are fun nursery rhymes.

-The differentiated activities range from illustrating the poems to filling in the blanks and so much more.
+The differentiated activities range from illustrating poems to filling in the blanks and more.
 That’s what makes interactive poetry activities so fun; there’s a little bit of something for every child.

 Activity 1 – Rewrite the Poem

-In this activity, students are provided a piece of lined paper to copy the words of the poem.
+In this activity, students are provided with a sheet of lined paper to copy the poem’s words.
 They will use the printed poem to rewrite it on their own sheet.
-This activity helps kids learn sentence structure and punctuation and to be concise.
+This activity helps kids learn sentence structure and punctuation, and to be concise.

 Activity 2 – Rebuild the Poem

 Using strips of paper with sentences from the poem, students will build the poem.
-This allows students to put the events of the poem in order to work on comprehension and retention.
+This allows students to arrange the poem’s events to work on comprehension and retention.

 Activity 3 – Complete the Sentences

-This activity provides students with the start of each sentence.
+This activity provides students with sentence beginnings.
 Students must complete the sentences to recreate the poem on their papers.
 This activity helps kids learn sentence structure and organization skills.

 Activity 4 – Complete the Tasks & Draw